fluentfuture/md/Using-spies.md

 Another example where @Spy helps to create better test code: suppose we have a Job scheduler framework that internally utilizes a ScheduledExecutorService to invoke the jobs at the right time.

-To test such framework, manually programing the ScheduledExecutorService.schedule() and submit() methods and all the time-related logic would be tedious, at best.
+To test such framework, manually programing the _ScheduledExecutorService.schedule()_ and _submit()_ methods and the time-related logic would be tedious, at best.

-The following test uses `@Spy` to test that a job failed with SERVER_TOO_BUSY gets rescheduled for a later run:
+The following test uses `@Spy` to create a relatively trivial `FakeScheduledExecutorService` and then uses it to test behaviors, for instance: a job failed with SERVER_TOO_BUSY gets rescheduled for a later run:
 ```java
 public class JobSchdulerTest {
   @Spy private FakeClock clock;